Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QTableView-c.rst

 Visual Appearance
 -----------------

 The table has a vertical header that can be obtained using the :sip:ref:`~PyQt6.QtWidgets.QTableView.verticalHeader` function, and a horizontal header that is available through the :sip:ref:`~PyQt6.QtWidgets.QTableView.horizontalHeader` function.
 The height of each row in the table can be found by using :sip:ref:`~PyQt6.QtWidgets.QTableView.rowHeight`; similarly, the width of columns can be found using :sip:ref:`~PyQt6.QtWidgets.QTableView.columnWidth`.
 Since both of these are plain widgets, you can hide either of them using their hide() functions.
+Each header is configured with its :sip:ref:`~PyQt6.QtWidgets.QHeaderView.highlightSections` and :sip:ref:`~PyQt6.QtWidgets.QHeaderView.sectionsClickable` properties set to ``true``.

 Rows and columns can be hidden and shown with :sip:ref:`~PyQt6.QtWidgets.QTableView.hideRow`, :sip:ref:`~PyQt6.QtWidgets.QTableView.hideColumn`, :sip:ref:`~PyQt6.QtWidgets.QTableView.showRow`, and :sip:ref:`~PyQt6.QtWidgets.QTableView.showColumn`.
 They can be selected with :sip:ref:`~PyQt6.QtWidgets.QTableView.selectRow` and :sip:ref:`~PyQt6.QtWidgets.QTableView.selectColumn`.
 The table will show a grid depending on the :sip:ref:`~PyQt6.QtWidgets.QTableView.showGrid` property.